 Members of the Society are styled 'Fellows' and may use the honorific postnomen 'FRAS'.
-Fellowship is open to anyone over the age of 18 whose application is acceptable to the Society.
+Fellowship is open to anyone over the age of 18.
 New Fellows are elected by the Council and elections take place six times a year (typically: February, March, May, June/July, October and December).

 Membership applications can be completed and submitted through this website.
 You will be required to provide a reference.
 Reference forms can be downloaded below.
 The correct reference form must be uploaded to your application before it is submitted.
 Applications submitted without a completed reference form will not be considered.

 There are two routes to becoming a Fellow of the RAS:

 - Route 1 - If you know a current Fellow personally, you may ask them to nominate you.
 University-based applicants (particularly students who are studying an astronomy and/or geophysics related subject) may be able to approach a local Point of Contact.

 Click here to complete the Route 1 Application Form.